Mikaremi/HR-analytics/README.md

 # Hrdata Analysis

 ### Project Overview
 This data analysis project aims to provide insights about employees who are working at a particular company.
-By analyzing the varous aspects of the hr data, we set to identify trends, make data driven recommendations, and gain a deeper understanding of the employees in the company.
+By analyzing the various aspects of the hr data, we set to identify trends, make data driven recommendations, and gain a deeper understanding of the employees in the company.

 ### Data source